Key takeaways:

 • Low maintenance.
 Key card and fob systems require much less maintenance than traditional locks and metal keys.
 For the most convenience, consider a cloud-based access control system.
 That way, system updates are completed remotely.

 • Cost-effective.
-Key card and fob systems are relatively low-cost access control solutions.
+Key card and door fob systems are relatively low-cost access control solutions.
 The readers and credentials are inexpensive to install and replace.

 • Integration.
 Lastly, many of these access control systems integrate seamlessly with property management software.
 As a result, you can onboard employees easily while streamlining how you manage tenants.